Undergraduate Admission Policies

 - Completed International Student Application or Common Application for admission.

-- Submit all standardized scores taken: CLT, SAT, ACT, TOEFL, IELTS.
+- Submit all standardized scores taken: CLT, SAT, ACT, TOEFL, IELTS, and/or Duolingo.
 Students who do not have scores may be accepted conditionally.
 Those students with English not as their first language must show proof of English proficiency; years of English taken in high school, interview with admission office, other partnership exams accepted by the College.
 Benedictine College requires a minimum score of 7.0 on the IELTS, a minimum score of 90 on the TOEFL, or a minimal score of 110 on the Duolingo test.

 - Students who graduate from a high school in the United States or Canada are required to submit the ACT, CLT, or SAT.